kbase/kb_sdk/doc/kb_sdk_install_and_build.md

     make sdkbase

 You will get a failure if the Docker daemon is not running when you invoke the above command.
-See  [Install SDK Dependencies](kb_sdk_dependencies.md#docker) for guidance.
+See  [Install SDK Dependencies - Docker](kb_sdk_dependencies.md#docker) for guidance.

 The Image currently is fairly large, so this will take some time to run and build the image.
 This step is required for running tests locally.